blongworth/hgis/README.md

 ## Open split inlet

-The open split interface supplies a helium-co2 mixture to a split where a capillary delivers gas to the source and the rest is vented.
-The current split starts showing “breakthrough” of lab air at around 150uL/min flow.
-A new open split with lower volume should have improved this, but testing is needed.
+The open split interface supplies a helium-CO2 mixture to a split where a capillary delivers gas to the source and the rest is vented.
+The current split is a VICI Luer adapter on the outflow side of the dual needle.
+The split has fairly low volume.
+Testing is needed to determine minimum sample flow to avoid atmosphere entering the split.

 Currently, 250cm of 50um capillary defines flow rate from the open split into the source, with a bulkhead connector at the source cage.
 Precision